Country advisors

 Dr Sana Dlawar Jalal

-Dr Sana Dlawar Jalal is Professor of haematology and Head of Pathology & forensic Medicine department at the Sulaimani School of Medicine, University of Sulaimani, Iraq.
+Dr Sana Dlawar Jalal is Professor of Haematology and Head of the Pathology & Forensic Medicine Department at the Sulaimani School of Medicine, University of Sulaimani, Iraq.
 She is a medical graduate of the University of Baghdad and undertook her pathology training at the Baghdad Teaching Laboratories, Baghdad Medical City.
-She gained her Fellowship of the Iraqi Board of Pathology in Haematopathology in 2004 and her Fellowship of the Royal College of Pathologists in 2015.
+She gained her fellowship of the Iraqi Board of Pathology in Haematopathology in 2004 and her fellowship of the Royal College of Pathologists in 2015.
 She is largely involved in delivering pathology lectures and practical sessions to undergraduates and postgraduate students at Sulaimani College of Medicine.
-She helped to establish a successful premarital screen clinic for thalassemia and haemoglobinopathies in 2006 and later became the acting Head of the Molecular Haematology department.
-In 2011 she established an immunophenotyping service in Sulaimani for leukaemia and lymphoma.
-Dr Jalal’s main research interests are in thalassaemia and leukaemia and lymphoma immunophenotyping.
-She is member of several professional bodies and has published over 25 scientific papers.
-She is keen to strengthen the link between the international department of Royal College of Pathologists and Kurdistan Association of Pathologists, and had hosted the director of International Activities at Sulaimani College Medical Conference.
+She helped to establish a successful premarital screen clinic for thalassemia and haemoglobinopathies in 2006 and later became the acting Head of the Molecular Haematology Department.

 Dr Stephanie Thomas

-Stephanie has been a Consultant Medical Microbiologist at Manchester University Foundation Trust (MFT) since 2010 and is Head of Service for the Manchester Medical Microbiology Partnership (MMMP).
-She carried out undergraduate training at St. Andrews University and Dundee University (Scotland).
-She completed Specialist Registrar training in the North-West of England, where she completed a Masters degree in Diagnostic and Medical Virology (University of Manchester) and a Diploma in Tropical Medicine & Hygiene (Liverpool School of Tropical Medicine).
-She holds a Postgraduate Certificate in Medical Education.
-In 2017 Stephanie undertook an Observership at the WHO/UN City Copenhagen with the European Society for Clinical Microbiology & Infectious Diseases.
-In 2021 she undertook a Sabbatical in the Laboratory & Testing Cell of Public Health Scotland (PHS), working on the COVID-19 response.
-Stephanie has published widely, been invited as speaker to scientific conferences nationally and internationally and contributed to textbook chapters on Infection and Infection Prevention.
-Her research interests lie in management of sepsis.
-She has a particular interest in infectious risks associated with Climate Change.
+In 2017, Stephanie undertook an Observership at the WHO/UN City Copenhagen with the European Society for Clinical Microbiology & Infectious Diseases.
+In 202,1 she undertook a sabbatical in the Laboratory & Testing Cell of Public Health Scotland (PHS), working on the COVID-19 response.
+Stephanie has published widely, been invited as speaker to scientific conferences nationally and internationally, and contributed to textbook chapters on infection and infection prevention.
+Her research interests lie in the management of sepsis.
+She has a particular interest in infectious risks associated with climate change.
 Stephanie has close links with several institutions in the MENA region and has recently been appointed as Adjuvant Assistant Professor at the Institute of Public Health, UAEU.

 Dr Mohammed Omer Ahmed Altohami